letsencrypt/cp-cps/CPS.md

 ### 6.2.8 Method of activating private key

+ISRG CA Private Keys are always stored on HSMs and activated using the mechanisms provided by the HSM manufacturer.
+Activation data and devices are protected.

 ### 6.2.9 Method of deactivating private key

+ISRG CA Private Keys are always stored on HSMs and deactivated using the mechanisms provided by the HSM manufacturer.

 ### 6.2.10 Method of destroying private key

+ISRG CA Private Keys are destroyed by Trusted Contributors using a FIPS 140-2 (or higher) validated zeroize method provided by the HSMs storing the keys.
+Physical destruction of the HSM is not required.

+Subscribers are obligated to securely destroy private keys when they should no longer be used, in most cases by securely deleting all copies of private key files from storage media.

 ### 6.2.11 Cryptographic Module Rating

+See Section 6.2.1.

 ## 6.3 Other aspects of key pair management

 ### 6.3.1 Public key archival

+See Section 5.5.

 ### 6.3.2 Certificate operational periods and key pair usage periods

+The lifetimes of ISRG Root CA certificates are specified in Section 1.1.
+Corresponding key pairs have the same lifetimes.

+End-entity certificates issued by ISRG to Subscribers shall have a validity period less than 100 days.
+Subscriber key pairs may be re-used indefinitely provided that there is no suspicion or confirmation of Private Key compromise.

 ## 6.4 Activation data

 ### 6.4.1 Activation data generation and installation

+Activation data used to activate CA Private Keys is generated during a key ceremony.
+Activation data is transferred to the person who will use it, or place it will be stored, in a secure fashion.

 ### 6.4.2 Activation data protection

+Activation data is protected from unauthorized disclosure via a combination of physical and logical means.

 ### 6.4.3 Other aspects of activation data

+No stipulation.

 ## 6.5 Computer security controls

 ### 6.5.1 Specific computer security technical requirements

+ISRG CA infrastructure and systems are appropriately secured in order to protect CA software and data from unauthorized access or modification.
+Access to systems is secured via multi-factor authentication whenever possible.
+Security updates are applied in a timely fashion.
+Vulnerability scans are run regularly.

 ### 6.5.2 Computer security rating

+No stipulation.

 ## 6.6 Life cycle technical controls

 ### 6.6.1 System development controls

+ISRG has developed policies and procedures to effectively manage the acquisition and development of its CA systems.

+ISRG CA hardware and software is dedicated solely to performing CA functions.

+Vendor selection includes an evaluation of reputation in the market, ability to deliver a quality product, vulnerability history, and the likelihood of remaining viable in the future.
+Purchases are made in such a way that as little information about the future use of products as possible is disclosed.
+Physical product deliveries are received by Trusted Contributors and inspected for evidence of tampering.
+HSMs are shipped in tamper-evident packaging and tamper bag serial numbers are confirmed with the vendor upon reception.

+ISRG maintains a CA testing environment separate from the production environment.
+The testing environment matches the production environment as closely as reasonably possible but does not have access to CA Private Keys used in trusted certificates.
+The purpose of this testing platform is to allow extensive but safe testing of software and systems that are or will be deployed to the CA production environment.

+ISRG has developed and maintains appropriate change control policies and procedures to be followed any time CA systems are modified.
+Changes to ISRG CA systems require review by qualified Trusted Personnel who are different from the person requesting the change.
+Change requests are documented, as are any subsequent required reviews or approvals.

+When ISRG develops software to be used in CA operations, software development policies are put into place and methodologies are followed in order to ensure software quality and integrity.
+This always includes a requirement for peer review of code changes.
+Unit testing is strongly encouraged.
+Code commit privileges are granted only to qualified and trusted contributors.
+Nobody with the ability to deploy software to ISRG PKI systems (e.g. Systems Administrators) may have the ability to commit code to core CA software.
+The reverse is also true.

 ### 6.6.2 Security management controls

+ISRG has mechanisms in place to control and monitor security-related configuration of CA systems.
+Equipment and software is installed and configured using a documented change control process.
+Software integrity is verified upon deployment using checksums.

 ### 6.6.3 Life cycle security controls

+No stipulation.

 ## 6.7 Network security controls

+ISRG implements reasonable network security safeguards and controls to prevent unauthorized access to CA systems and infrastructure.
+ISRG's network is multi-tiered and utilizes the principle of defense in depth.

+Firewalls and other critical CA systems are configured based on a necessary-traffic-only whitelisting policy whenever possible.

+ISRG root CA Private Keys are stored offline in a secure manner.

 ## 6.8 Time-stamping

+See Section 5.5.5.

 # 7. CERTIFICATE, CRL, AND OCSP PROFILES